Shoeboxam/Neural_Network/README.md

 | demo_mnist.py               | Learn to classify the MNIST dataset         |

-The following features are supported in the Jacobian_Chain network:
+The following features are supported in the MFP network:
 - Optimizers
     + Backpropagation
         * Gradient Descent